fbpx

 May 10, 2022

 Laura is a Latina immigrant from Colombia, passionate about grassroots work to support communities and the environment.
-She manages Prize winner outreach through grantmaking and networking, and coordinates security for Prize winners.
-Laura has worked internationally and brings extensive climate and environmental nonprofit experience in philanthropy and civil society advocacy spaces.
+She manages resource mobilization and networking for Prize winners, and coordinates Prize winner security and defense.
+Laura has worked internationally and has extensive climate and environmental nonprofit experience in philanthropy and civil society advocacy spaces.
 Prior to joining the Prize, Laura was a program officer at the Rose Foundation for Communities and the Environment, where she helped facilitate millions of dollars in grants for water protection, community stewardship, and environmental justice across California and the Pacific Northwest.
 Laura holds two bachelor’s degrees, in Geography and International Relations, and did graduate studies in international development and sustainability at the Graduate Institute in Geneva, Switzerland.
 She joined the Prize in 2022.

 Recent Posts